Remove Bournvita from category of ‘health drinks’: Government tells e-commerce firms

 “National Commission for Protection of Child Rights (NCPCR), a statutory body constituted under Section 3 of the Commission of Protection of Child Rights (CPCR) Act, 2005 after its inquiry under Section 14 of CRPC Act 2005 concluded that there is no ‘health drink’ defined under FSS Act 2006, rules and regulations submitted by FSSAI and Mondelez India Food Pvt Ltd,” the ministry said in a notification, dated April 10.

-The advisory comes at a time when an investigation by the NCPCR found that Bournvita contains sugar levels, much above the acceptable limits.
+The advisory comes on the back of an investigation by the NCPCR found that Bournvita contains sugar levels, much above the acceptable limits.

 Earlier, the NCPCR had called upon the Food Safety and Standards Authority of India (FSSAI) to initiate action against the companies that failed to meet safety standards and guidelines and were projecting power supplements as ‘health drinks’.